 The following Regulations have been adopted by the NRA Silhouette Committee to establish procedures for NRA sanction of Approved Silhouette Tournaments, and to provide standards for organization and operation of silhouette tournaments.
 It should be noted that there are two types of NRA Sanctioned Tournaments: Approved and Registered.
 Registered Tournaments are the only ones in which National Records (see Rule 17.5) may be established (except for Long Run Records), and require a fee of \$3.50 per competitor.
-State Championships require a fee of \$4.50 per competitor, and Regional Championships require a fee of \$6.50 per competitor.
+State Championships require a fee of \$4.50 per competitor.
 No per-shooter fee is required for NRA Approved Silhouette Tournaments.

-- •1.
-Approval of NRA Approved Tournament(s): To obtain approval of tournaments, the following steps must be taken by the sponsoring organization in advance of the tournament date. - (a) Send NRA your completed application and draft copies of your completed programs, BOTH IN DUPLICATE, 30 days in advance of tournament date. - (b) NRA will review the program and notify you if changes are required.
-As soon as a tournament is granted sanction, one copy of the signed application and program will be returned to the tournament sponsor as authority to conduct the tournament. - (c) If the above is not done, the NRA reserves the right to cancel its sanction of the tournament. - (d) In order to be listed in the Coming Events section of Shooting Sports USA, your applications and programs must be received by the Competitions Division by the 15th of the month, 3 months before the month of issue - 2.
-Rules: Tournaments must be conducted under current NRA Rules. - 3.
-Courses of Fire: Silhouette courses of fire are listed in this NRA Silhouette Rulebook.
+1. Approval of NRA Approved Tournament(s): To obtain approval of tournaments, the following steps must be taken by the sponsoring organization in advance of the tournament date.

+- (a) Send NRA your completed application and draft copies of your completed programs, BOTH IN DUPLICATE, 30 days in advance of tournament date. - (b) NRA will review the program and notify you if changes are required.
+As soon as a tournament is granted sanction, one copy of the signed application and program will be returned to the tournament sponsor as authority to conduct the tournament. - (c) If the above is not done, the NRA reserves the right to cancel its sanction of the tournament. - (d) In order to be listed in the Coming Events section of Shooting Sports USA, your applications and programs must be received by the Competitions Division by the 15th of the month, 3 months before the month of issue.

+2. Rules: Tournaments must be conducted under current NRA Rules.

+3. Courses of Fire: Silhouette courses of fire are listed in this NRA Silhouette Rulebook.
 The normal course of fire for an Approved Tournament is a single 40-shot match, 10 shots at each target.
-Other courses of fire may be used, subject to NRA approval of the program. - 4.
-Awards: Sponsors will furnish all awards.
+Other courses of fire may be used, subject to NRA approval of the program.

+4. Awards: Sponsors will furnish all awards.
 An awards schedule must be part of the tournament program.
-The method, time and place of issuance of awards is at the option of the sponsor with due notice to the competitors in the Tournament Program. - 5.
-Entry Fees: Sponsors may charge competitors an entry fee, which must be stated in the program. - 6.
-Classification: The NRA Classification System and Classification Books must be used.
-Page one of the Classification Book explains the system. - 7.
-Tournament Officials as Competitors: Officials may compete in Approved Silhouette Tournaments.
+The method, time and place of issuance of awards is at the option of the sponsor with due notice to the competitors in the Tournament Program.

+5. Entry Fees: Sponsors may charge competitors an entry fee, which must be stated in the program.